dbt-labs/docs.getdbt.com/website/docs/reference/warehouse-setups/vertica-setup.md

 :::info VENDOR-SUPPORTED PLUGIN

-Some core functionality may be limited.
 If you're interested in contributing, check out the source code for each repository listed below.

 :::